tidesdb/tidesdb/doc/03-administration/troubleshooting.md

 ## Getting more detail

 Raise `log_level` to `TDB_LOG_TRACE` — the most detailed level — and set `log_to_file`, which routes
-output to `tidesdb.log` inside the database directory instead of stderr.
+output to a file named `LOG` inside the database directory instead of stderr.
 Bound it with `log_truncation_at` if you leave it on, since a traced engine under load writes steadily.
 The engine logs recovery decisions, self-heals, slow rotations, flush and compaction completions, and backpressure events.